AmitLab/CAR_T/README.md

       1. edit general configuration
       2. edit experiment configuration, to reproduce paper follow instruction in notebook
 4. run the visualization notebook
+   1. edit the in the general configuration the repo dit
-   1. after running this notebook a figure dir with execution date will be created with all figures
+   2. after running this notebook a figure dir with execution date will be created with all figures